airatk/kaishnik-bot/README.md

 Finally, type `python3 startup.py` to launch.

 ## Other stuff
-* `rubbish/` folder is for implemented or partialy implemented stuff which was not included in the launch version.
 * `update-logs/` folder is for notes which were sent to users as update announcements.

 ## Design